fh-marc-urschick/moveme/README.md

 ## Editor Config

 Our general code guidelines contain a standardized charset of ```UTF-8``` and ```LF``` as new line character for compatibility across all general platforms.
-Furthermore, we introduced 4 spaces for indentation as well as no tabs.
+Furthermore, we introduced 2 spaces for indentation as well as no tabs and some additional settings.
+We added different settings for .json, .md, .yml/.yaml and Makefile.

 ## PMD